BenAltshuler/MechaCar_Statistical_Analysis/README.md

 For all t-tests conducted, the significance level was 0.05 percent.
 The t-test compared the means of the Suspension Coil dataset, which was 1498.78, against a mean of 1500.
 All t-tests conducted resulted in the means being statistically similar.

 A t-test across all suspension coil manufacturing lots gave a p-value of 0.06 Since this is above the significance level, the two means are statistically similar.

+Individual lot tests returned similar results

+PUT LOT VIZ HERE

+# Study Design: MechaCar vs the Competition

+## Overview of Study

+Mileage and suspension optimization are critical design considerations for any automotive manufacturer.
+Another factor that consumers will consider is reliability.

+- Metric: average cost of maintenance on the vehicle over its first five years?

+- Hypotheses
+    - Null: Average maintenance cost is ~ equal to MechaCar's competition
+    - Alternative Hypothesis: Avg maintenance cost is not ~ equal to the competition

+- Statistical Test
+    - Multiple Linear Regression to predict maintenance cost over first five years.

+- Data Needed
+    - Count of sold vehicles, price and frequency of common parts and labor on each